rekhaDevs/samagragovernance.in/src/pages/careers/index.md

   - answer: >-
       Most teams comprise of 3-5 Associates and Consultants led by a Senior Manager/Manager and supervised by a Senior Vice President/Vice President.
     question: 10.
-What is a typical team structure for a Samagra project?
+What is a typical team structure for a Samagra programme?
   - answer: >-
-      An individual is typically staffed on an engagement for 9-12 months.
+      An individual is typically staffed on a programme for 9-12 months.
 Team members are then staffed on different projects to enable diverse experiences and variety of work across domains.
     question: 11.
-How long do consultants typically stay on an engagement?
+How long do consultants typically stay on a programme?
   - answer: >-
-      Delhi is the base location for all projects.
+      Delhi is the base location for all programmes.
 Through the week, teams are stationed at the client location with frequent travel to Delhi for review meetings and problem solving sessions.
 The time spent on ground varies based on the engagement lifecycle.
 During the diagnosis phase, the team spends a lot of time on ground to gain a bottom up understanding of the problem statement and understand ground situation.
-In more mature stages of the project, teams work at the state office to align political and bureaucratic leadership, with field visits as and when required.
+In more mature stages of the programme, teams work at the state office to align political and bureaucratic leadership, with field visits as and when required.
     question: >-
       12. How much time will I spend in office and on ground?
 How much travel